Hripsime: Veneration in Ethiopia

 Saint Hripsime is one of the most venerated saints in Ethiopia.
 She is known as "Arsema" (አርሴማ) to Ethiopian Orthodox Christians.
 Currently there are three well known churches and monasteries named after her in Ethiopia.
 Among the churches, the oldest one, is found in one of the Lake Tana islands.
 There are many old icons in the church portraying how she was martyred by Tiridates III (Dirtadis in Ethiopian languages) and how the cruel king was changed into a beast after killing her.
 There is annual pilgrimage by Ethiopian Christians to this church in January.
 There are also Christian songs praising her faith and martyrdom.
-The book entitled Gedle Arsema, meaning "The Life of Arsema", is found almost in every spiritual bookshop throughout Ethiopia.
+The book entitled Gedle Arsema, meaning "Martyr of Arsema", is found almost in every spiritual bookshop throughout Ethiopia.
 Her story is told in the Ethiopian Synaxarium on Mäskäräm 29 (which equates to 26 or 27 September on the Julian Calendar, and 9 or 10 October on the Gregorian Calendar) which coincides with the date of the saint's martyrdom.

-Legacy

-In honour of the saint, Hripsime remains a fairly common female name in Armenia, as do its variants; likewise, Arsema is a very popular name among Ethiopian and Eritrean Christians.